slacgismo/regrow/generation_modeling/README.md

 - `powerplants.py`: This file generates the `powerplants.glm` file that contains the generation model for GridLAB-D based on the HFLD database.

 - `summary.py`: This file outputs a summary of the powerplant data from the HFLD database used to generate the `powerplants.glm` file

+- `validate.py`: This file outputs the result of running the full AC OPF in `pypower` using the new generation data and cost model.

 ## Marimo Notebooks